I need help.

 The Video Game Based on a Board Game Based on a Video Game Based on a Board Game

 Before I go much further, you’ve probably gathered one thing: Through the Ages is, in fact, a mobile game (also featured on Steam).
-But before you run away, I need you to know that this game is completely and 100% devoid of the cancer that most mobile games are infamous for.
+But before you let that scare you away, you should know that it’s entirely devoid of the many toxic business practices that are often associated with mobile games.
 There is ONE upfront cost to buying the game, and once you have, there are no ads, no microtransactions, no loot boxes, no grinding, no forced progression, nothing.
 Just a good old-fashioned game that demands nothing of you except for your genuine enjoyment.

 Secondly, the app is based off a board game of the same name.
 Through the Ages is a relatively unknown game to most folks, though it might be familiar to anyone in the tabletop gaming scene.
 This is a civilization-building game that hits many of the same beats as the Sid Meier video games; you build a culture, cultivate it with science, religion, and military, and you manage a population that must be fed and kept happy.